Multi-temporal decomposition for elastoplastic ratcheting solids: Multi-temporal space-time PGD

 The boundary value problem~\eqref{eq:st_adm0} requires a constitutive stress-strain law, which may involve dissipative inelastic behavior.
 Within the framework of continuum mechanics with internal variables and generalized standard materials~\cite{germain1983,halphen1975}, two energy functions characterize the system at the material level.
 The first is the free density $\psi\coloneqq{\psi}(\bm{\varepsilon},\mathbf{a})$, where $\mathbf{a}\colon\Omega\times\setI\to \mathbb{R}^{m}$ is a generic set of internal variables, to be specified in section~\ref{sec:const}, which account for inelastic microstructural processes phenomenologically.
 The second law of thermodynamics then yields the Clausius-Planck inequality

 The Coleman-Noll procedure yields the stress-strain relation and the generalized stresses

 The second energy function follows for rate-independent systems as the functional form of the dissipation rate~\eqref{eq:CD}, i.e., $\phi= \phi(\dot{\mathbf{a}};\mathbf{s})\geq0$.
 Here, $\phi$ is a convex 1-homogeneous function of $\dot{\mathbf{a}}$, non-differentiable and vanishing at the origin, and depending on the generalized stress state $\mathbf{s}$ in the case of non-associative models~\cite{ulloa2021a}.
-Equation~\eqref{eq:CD} then yields the evolution equation for $\mathbf{a}$:
+The evolution equation for $\mathbf{a}$ then follows as

 where $\partial_\diamond\Box(\diamond)$ is the subdifferential of a non-differentiable function $\Box$ at $\diamond$.
 The coupled equations~\eqref{eq:st_adm0} and~\eqref{eq:biot} represent the governing equations of the inelastic solid, to be solved for $\{\bm{u},\mathbf{a}\}$ in $\Omega\times\setI$.